muitdebos/blender-d2tools/d2questicon/readme.md

 -i / --input: Directory to search for input images.
 Defaults to './in/' -o / --output: Directory to save output images.
 Defaults to './out/' -p / --prefix: (Optional) Name prefix for images.
 Default is empty.
+-a / --animation: (Optional) Use animation source frames.
+Default is './src/animation'.
+A provided alternative is './src/animation_a5' for the blue flames animation of Act 5.
 --ext: Input file extension.
 Defaults to "gif", can also be "png" for instance
 ```